Housing for Exchange Students

 • Exchange students and trainees: www.hoas.fi > EXCHANGE STUDENTS > Applying

 • Degree students: www.hoas.fi> APPLYING > How to Apply

-HOAS will start making the apartment offers earliest at the beginning of June for the autumn semester and earliest in mid-November for the spring semester.
+Laurea sends a list of all accepted exchange students to HOAS and HOAS will start making the apartment offers based on that list earliest at the beginning of June for the autumn semester and earliest in mid-November for the spring semester.
 Most of the housing offers are sent out by the beginning of August for the autumn semester and by the beginning of December for the spring semester.
 If you have not received a housing offer by then, be sure to apply also via other channels.

 What does my HOAS rent include?